 To overcome the issue of monopoly when IP elements are contained in a reference test method, the OECD agreed that the solution was the development of performance standards to enable the development of similar test methods.

 It is desirable that the field of test method development benefit from continuous technical innovation.
 It is important that new methods containing protected innovation are easily accessible to users for generating chemical safety data for purposes of human health and environmental protection.

 Proposals for projects aiming at the development of new Test Guidelines should provide information on IPR aspects, as transparently as possible.
-In particular, the following information is expected from the proponent:

 Test method developers have to contact their National Coordinator to develop a project proposal for a new Test Guideline.
 Project proposals for new Test Guidelines need the active support of regulatory authorities in at least one member country, and have to meet regulatory need in member countries.